Early Withdrawal Penalties for Traditional and Roth IRAs

 There’s no up-front tax benefit for Roth IRA contributions, but earnings grow tax free and withdrawals in retirement are tax free as well.

-Withdrawals From Roth IRAs
+Early Withdrawals From Roth IRAs

 Qualified distributions from a Roth IRA are tax- and penalty-free.
 The IRS considers a distribution to be qualified if it has been at least five years since you first contributed to a Roth IRA.
 The withdrawal should meet the following criteria: